 Maillard reaction chemistry – an overview

 For the first description of the Maillard reaction mechanisms we have to go back to the beginning of the 20th century.
-The Frenchman, LC Maillard, hence the name, managed to discover the chemistry of the reaction He found that it consists of a series of consecutive complex reactions (read the orginal complete thesis and an overview of the reactions in French).
+The Frenchman, LC Maillard, hence the name, managed to discover the chemistry of the reaction He found that it consists of a series of consecutive complex reactions.

 In short, the following steps take place during the Maillard reaction (below we will zoom in on the three steps in more details):